 Dr. Jay Gense is Director of the National Consortium on Deaf-Blindness.
 He has 30+ years experience as an administrator and teacher in special education programs, with specific focus on low incidence disabilities at state and national levels.
 More about Jay Gense He holds Ed.S., Masters, and BA degrees in Special Education, with an emphasis in the areas of deaf-blindness, blindness, orientation and mobility, and educational administration.

 Gary Glasenapp has worked at the Teaching Research Institute since 1984.
 He has extensive experience in the development, implementation, evaluation and dissemination of federal, state and local grants and contracts More about Gary Glasenapp in the areas of early childhood education, early childhood special education, and professional development.

-Melissa Gritz is a project specialist with the Center on Inclusion.
+Melissa Gritz is coordinator for the Central Coordination of Oregon's Child Care Resource & Referral system.
 She is a Master Trainer in the Oregon Registry providing workshops and professional development in a variety of early childhood areas.
 More about Melissa Gritz She received her graduate certificate in Infant and Toddler Mental Health from Portland State University and her bachelor's degree in Human Development from Washington State University.

 Sandra Gruhn is a Special Education Professional Development Specialist.
 She has over 30 years of experience in the field of special education.
 More about Sandra Gruhn

 Her experience includes professional development, special education administration and special education teaching.
 She brings her experience to the trainings on IEP development, meeting facilitation, working effectively with families, paraeducator supervision and secondary transition.